edoardosignoroni/piotost/README.md

 # PIÖTOST : A FIRST MANUALLY REVISED LOMBARD-ITALIAN PARALLEL CORPUS

 This is the first parallel corpus specifically built for Lombard-Italian.
 This is a manually revised version of the available alignments from the WikiMatrix project (https://opus.nlpl.eu/WikiMatrix-v1.php) on OPUS (https://opus.nlpl.eu/).
-These where checked by five Eastern Lombard (Brescian) speakers in aproximately 42 hours.
+These where checked by five Eastern Lombard (Brescian) speakers.

 ## Corpus statistics